-The proposed capacity building project will develop data collection and sharing mechanisms across partner agencies that will better facilitate a warm hand-off to behavioral health services and help increase referrals into the pre-trial diversion program.
-The project will result in (1) a process and technology plan that will ultimately enable the county to procure a software developer; and (2) align workflow processes and department practices for the data collection, sharing, and reporting.
-Goal: Increase connections to treatment, thereby reducing justice system involvement for individuals with substance use disorders (SUD) / serious mental illness (SMI).
+The capacity building project supports data collection and sharing mechanisms across partner agencies, facilitating a warm hand-off to behavioral health services and increasing referrals into the pre-trial diversion program.
+Intended products are (1) a process and technology plan enabling the county to procure a software developer and (2) aligned workflow processes and department practices for data collection, sharing, and reporting.
+The goal is to increase connections to treatment, thereby reducing justice system involvement for individuals with substance use disorders (SUD) and serious mental illness (SMI).

 San Bernardino County on behalf of Arrowhead Regional Medical Center | San Bernardino County | $180,000

-The San Bernardino County Justice Intervention Work Group Project will focus on identifying and building operational plans to improve coordinated care for individuals prior to discharge from the detention centers and state hospitals and align services under Cal AIM and enhanced care management.
+The aims of the San Bernardino County Justice Intervention Work Group Project are to identify and build operational plans to improve coordinated care for individuals prior to discharge from the detention centers and state hospitals, to align services under Cal AIM, and to enhance care management.

 City of Half Moon Bay | San Mateo County | $180,000

-The CARES Program is a collaboration between the City of Half Moon Bay, Sheriff’s Department and the Public Safety Communication Center by developing a community-based response targeting low-risk crisis calls to 911, which will be redirected for a compassionate and dignified response to the CARES team, rather than emergency personnel and law enforcement.
+The CARES Program is a collaboration among the City of Half Moon Bay, Sheriff’s Department, and the Public Safety Communication Center.
+This community-based response targets low-risk 911 crisis calls, redirecting them for a compassionate and dignified response by the CARES team, rather than emergency personnel and law enforcement.

 City of Hayward | Alameda County | $389,260

-Hayward seeks to demonstrate the Hayward Evaluation and Response Teams (HEART) Program to build capacity for and implement a high-quality trauma-informed, service-appropriate co-responder program that reduces violence and diverts individuals from justice-involvement.
+The purpose of the Hayward Evaluation and Response Teams program is to build capacity for and implement a high-quality trauma-informed, service-appropriate co-responder program that reduces violence and diverts individuals from justice-involvement.

 City of Watsonville | Santa Cruz County | $481,327

-This project will improve the City of Watsonville’s community safety and wellness with the creation of a multidisciplinary, trauma-informed, holistic, public health-centered, prevention/treatment-focused, socially and racially equitable, co-response system.
-Substance use/mental health crisis response will be coordinated, comprehensive, and culturally responsive (rather than producing additional trauma/entry into the criminal justice system).
+This project’s goal is to improve the City of Watsonville’s community safety and wellness through a multidisciplinary, trauma-informed, holistic, public health-centered, prevention/treatment-focused, socially and racially equitable, co-response system.
+The vision is for substance use/mental health crisis response to be coordinated, comprehensive, and culturally responsive, rather than producing additional trauma or entry into the criminal justice system.

 Law Enforcement Agencies